 Agricultural or other chemicals, especially those with a high sulfur content, can adhere to the IC regulator.
 This will corrode the conductor and result in battery over-charging (boiling) and charging malfunctions.
-Consult Consult before using the equipment in such an environment.
+Consult YANMAR before using the equipment in such an environment or the warranty is voided.